-As mentioned earlier, in this entire Shabad, Bhagat Kabeer Jee is describing the plight of the Jeevas (or individual beings) living under the influence of ‘Kali’ (‘ਕਲਿ ਕੋ ਭਾਉ’}.
-Thus caught in the vertex of Maya (or Bhav Saagar), the Mayaic mind behaves in Manmuk-Saakat-Mayadhaaree consciousness.
+As mentioned earlier, in this entire Shabad, Bhagat Kabeer Jee is describing the plight of the Jeeva (individual beings) living under the influence of ‘Kali‘ (‘ਕਲਿ’) — the corrupt state of the mind.
+Thus caught in the vertex of Maya (or Bhav Saagar), the Mayaic mind behaves as Manmukh-Saakat-Mayadhaaree.

 This central theme of the Shabad or the intent of Bhagat Kabeer Jee is indicated in this ‘Rahaaou’ verse.

 Here Bhagat Kabeer Jee makes an another seemingly odd statement: ‘The son marries his mother’.
-This statement essentially indicates as to how the Mayaic mind (influenced by Maya’s three qualities) is wedded to his mother Maya, or illusion, or falsehood, etc. Here Maya is indicated to be the mother of the mind, because, as stated earlier, Maya gives birth to the mind.
+This statement essentially indicates as to how the Mayaic mind (influenced by Maya’s three qualities) is wedded to his mother Maya, delusion, falsehood etc. Here Maya is indicated to be the mother of the mind, because, essentially, mind is the outgrowth of Maya.
 Thus, it’s said that ‘The son marries his mother.’

 Now, let’s see how the foregoing relates to the current world situation on a gross material plane.
 Because of the unnatural lifestyle of ‘rat-race’, decline in moral values and the principles of Dharma, the family fabric is deteriorating throughout the world (increase in divorce rate, lude and immoral behavior, etc.).
 In such chaotic social environment, it’s not always possible to know upfront about the person one is going out with.
 As a result, there have been reports (especially in the west) of people getting involved with their own blood-relations, including even own mothers, sisters, daughters, etc.!
 There are known cases of people marrying their own sisters and daughters in order to illegally migrate theme to other countries!
 To avoid these sorts of problems as much as possible, many governments require blood test prior to issuing a marriage license to couples wanting to wed.